[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 - oCPM price will go up significantly

-The price to reach users based on placement has never been equal.
+The price to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More users based on A placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More has never been equal.
 I’ve documented in the past how I’ve seen oCPM prices that are 50 times higher on mobile and 20 times higher on desktop News Feed than in the sidebar.

 Expect that to change significantly.
 It may remain cheapest to reach users in the sidebar, but these costs will begin to even out.